adamralph/scriptcs-nancy/README.md

 In this case ScriptCs is still valuable since it bootstraps your package dependencies and default namespace imports.

 Have fun!

+## HttpListenerException

+Two common causes:

+1. You do not have permission to host an HTTP listener at the desired URL.
+This can be solved by running your command prompt as an administrator or following the steps described [here](https://github.com/NancyFx/Nancy/wiki/Self-Hosting-Nancy#httplistenerexception).

+1. Another process is already listening  at the desired URL.
+Kill the other process and re-try.

 ## Updates